gangster/view/README.md

 organizing your code:  `View::Component` and `View::Presenter`, and they're easy as fuck to use, and I hope you'll use them.

+### Guidelines & Objectives

+It's generally a good idea to follow [Sandi Metz' Rules For Developers](https://robots.thoughtbot.com/sandi-metz-rules-for-developers) when building components and presenters:

+#### Guidelines
+- Methods less than 5 lines
+- Classes less than 100 lines
+- Only instantiate one object in the controller / One instance variable in view
+- Four method arguments

+Additionally, components and presenters should:

+#### Objectives
+- DRY
+- Easy to test
+- Clarity
+- Easy to find
+- Easy to change

 ## Example Application

 To see examples of components in action, check out the example Rails app at